How to Write the University of Washington Application Essays 2017-2018

 It’s fine to write about community in a literal sense, and discuss your neighborhood or your city, but don’t let the textbook definition of the word confine you.
 Talking about your community can mean talking about your group of friends at school who all come from disparate backgrounds, and how you relate to them.
 Or it could mean talking about the people that you play video games with online, and what they taught you about how to interact with the larger world.

 While this part of the application is not required, it’s probably in your best interest to submit something here, particularly if you want to get directly admitted into a specific major at UW.
-There are a few majors at UW—particularly Computer Science and most of the Engineering disciplines—that are extremely hard to get into after you’re on campus; most of the people majoring in these were directly admitted from high school.
+There are a few majors at the university — particularly Computer Science and most of the Engineering disciplines — that are extremely hard to get into after you’re on campus; most of the people majoring in these were directly admitted from high school.

-Now, you know everything you need to feel confident and fully prepared to tackle the UW essays.
+Now, you know everything you need to feel confident and fully prepared to tackle the University of Washington essays!